mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 **v2.4.0-b8** - *NOT YET RELEASED*

+- [FIX #18] at startup (for example after a power outage) the binding now tries periodically to connect to the BTicino Gateway
 - [BUG] now a decimal setpointTemperature (21.5 °C) is sent as decimal to the thermostat and not as integer
 - [FIX] setpointTemperature now uses QuantityType (Number:Temperature item)
 - [FIX #16] switches for(in) dimmers not discovered and don't save last state